REX-LABS-Medical-healthcare/.github/profile/README.md

-# Welcome to REX LABS [Medical-Healthcare]
+# Welcome to Curie OpenMed Labs [Medical-Healthcare]

 ## Revolutionizing Healthcare with Open-Source Softwares

-At **REX-LABS-Medical-healthcare**, we are dedicated to pioneering and developing innovative **open-source software solutions** for the healthcare and medical industries.
+At **Curie OpenMed Labs**, we are dedicated to pioneering and developing innovative **open-source software solutions** for the healthcare and medical industries.
 Our mission is to empower healthcare professionals, researchers, and patients with robust, accessible, and cutting-edge tools that drive progress and improve outcomes.

 ---